YannickBrot/dis-project/README.md

 ```
 To stop the Angular CLI server, press `Ctrl+C` in the terminal where it is running.
 To stop the Spring Boot application, press `Ctrl+C` in its terminal.

-Thank you for setting up the application!
-If you encounter any issues, please refer to the documentation or contact the support team.